 12. Bette Davis and Jane Russell Worn Brooch

-Here’s a piece of jewelry that was used multiple times in Hollywood films.
+Here’s a piece of jewelry used multiple times in Hollywood films.
 This beautiful simulated diamond chandelier style brooch was worn by Bette Davis and Jane Russell in the “All About Eve” and “His Kind of Woman,” movies respectively.
-Davis wore this brooch when she paused on the staircase and delivered the famous line: “Fasten your seatbelts, it’s going to be a bumpy night.”
+Davis wore this brooch when she paused on the staircase and delivered the famous line: “Fasten your seatbelts.
+It’s going to be a bumpy night.”
 The brooch has two tiers of cascading imitation diamonds suspended from a single round brilliant stone.